 Can I share a secret with you?

-If you only learn one thing from this Grow Your Own Herbs Tutorial learn this: FRESH is BEST.
+If you only learn one thing from this Grow Your Own Herbs Course learn this: FRESH is BEST.

 When you choose to cook with fresh herbs, your cooking is open to the full spectrum of flavours and aromas.
 Just as nature intended.
 If you use dried herbs, the flavours and aromas are often so faded and weak that they add about as much excitement to your dish as dried grass!